sharkir03/IDAssignment-2/README.md

 - No copied texts.

 ### Media
-- A photo used in this site was obtained from [animess on weheartit](https://weheartit.com/entry/163728038)
-- The background used in this site was obtained from [Coolhue on Github](https://webkul.github.io/coolhue/)
-- A photo used in this site was obtained from [creazilla](https://creazilla.com/nodes/64310-low-poly-man-3d-model)
-- A photo used in this site was obtained from [Wiikipedia Commons](https://commons.wikimedia.org/wiki/File:3D_model_of_Excalibur_Morgan_(Fate_stay_night)_2019-11-12.png)
-- A photo used in this site was obtained from [WALLPAPERUP](https://www.wallpaperup.com/1048473/Sword_Art_Online_(62).html)
-- A photo used in this site was obtained from [Me Pixels](https://www.mepixels.com/photo/anime-gamer-girl-793)
+- A photo used in this site was obtained from [WEBSITE](URL)
 ### Acknowledgements

-- I received inspiration for this project from myself.
+- Myself
+- My Mom for encouraging me to not give up
+- My sister for giving me criticism
+- My friends for helping me
+- Ms Dai for giving tips